frozenskys/generator-tribble/README.md

 ### Still in development:

- - Option to connect local repo to remote repo already created in TFS
+ - Option to connect local repo to remote repo already created in TFS, github, etc.
- - Option to create remote repo in TFS
+ - Option to create remote repo in TFS, github, etc.
- - Create a .vscode folder adding the cake commands as tasks.
+ - Optinally create a .vscode folder adding the cake commands as tasks.

 ## License
 MIT © [Richard Cooper]()